tommydoan/SQL_Finance-analysis/README.md

 # SQL_Finance-analysis
-# There are 3 requirements in this session :
+# There are many requirements in this session :
 # The First :
 As a product owner, he/she want to generate a report of individual product sales (aggregated on a monthly basis at the product code level) for Croma India customer for FY=2021 so that he/she can track individual